 -Tom Parker Bowles, Let’s Eat Meat

-Anyone who is English has heard of suet… but other nationalities don’t use it at all… and I’m afraid if you are not based in the UK you will not be able to find it, especially if you are in the USA.
+Anyone who is British has heard of suet… but other nationalities don’t use it at all… and I’m afraid if you are not based in the UK you will not be able to find it, especially if you are in the USA.

 However, although a familiar term, I have never really known what, exactly, suet was until I couldn’t find dumplings at my supermarket and started investigating how to make them from scratch.